 All images courtesy Caroline Rannersberger

 Glass House Arcadia

-laminated glass with photo interlayer
+Glass House Arcadia detail of laminated glass with artwork interlayer

 It is important to consider challenges impacting the Tasmanian environment, particularly endemic plant life, and how this can be brought to light through an interactive public art installation based on a glass house with plants that generate music and create a soundscape.
 Glass House Arcadia represents a site of conservation, of raising and nurturing plants.
 It invites the audience to consider the significance of a finely 'tuned' eco system and its balance between human interaction and nature.
 The images in the glass broadly references those plant forms in abstract compositions.
 The soundscape gives voice to the plants; a kind of ecological anthropomorphism.
 The music is created by the plants and the environment.
 Changes within the plants affect the pitch, the rhythm.
 Various environmental conditions impact on the sound which changes whether the plants are healthy or whether they are sick.
 The audience has the opportunity to experience and interact with the real time growth transformed into sound, as if the plants are speaking and expressing their level of well being.